Become a Lore Mapper

 Be Prepared

-Head to the Interview!
+Head to the Chat!

 You are now fully prepared for your chat, so what do you do once you are in front of your storyteller: